-While scoping out newer developments hunting new construction, having the right agent on your team is vital. is here to help you navigate the sea of new homes today to find one that's been built for you.
+While exploring newer developments looking for new construction, having the right Realtor on your team can be the difference between a good home buying experience and a bad one. will be your guide when navigating the myriad of new homes today to find one that's been built for your family.

-In situations where a builder won't budge, ask for assistance with other aspects of the transaction.
-Ask for them to pay a share of the closing costs, or extra amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
+In cases where a builder won't budge, ask for assistance in other areas.
+Ask for them to pay a share of the closing costs, or additional amenities, like appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

 While you should always negotiate a home warranty so problems can be fixed, get a home inspection before your purchase regardless.
 Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before it's too late.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.